 Things in the world of microtrends do move fast, but that doesn't mean that pieces on the rise fall out of favour quickly once they've peaked.
 What happens is they reach a tipping point—take Birkenstocks or tie-dye as a good example—and just become a standard part of the fashion outlook.
 Neither on- nor off-trend, former microtrends may not be as edgy as they were at their inception, but they still have plenty of mileage to offer.

-With the fashion mood for spring and summer 2021 being exuberant and joyful, it's no great surprise that the microtrends I'm noticing are all pretty upbeat or loud.
+With the fashion mood for summer 2021 being exuberant and joyful, it's no great surprise that the microtrends I'm noticing are all pretty upbeat or loud.
 Think basics that come in bold colours or retro throwbacks and outrageous detailing that provide uniqueness.
-The time is now to try something different, so keep scrolling for the six microtrends I think are about to hit the big time.
+Now is the time to try something different, so keep scrolling for the six microtrends I think are about to hit the big time.

 All of these kooky plastic, resin and rubber pieces look even more fun set against this season's rainbow manicure trend.

 Just think: What would you have worn in the '90s?
 That's a solid starting point for this jewellery trend.

 A crochet top with cherries on top!
 I mean, it doesn't get more "I can't wait to go out" than that.